sahilchinoy/jurisprudence/jurisprudence-notes.md

   - But purpose of legal organization is moral in nature
       - Fundamental aim of law is to rectify moral deficiency associated with circumstances of legality
-      - Meet moral demand of circumstances of legality in efficient manner
+      - Meet moral demand of the circumstances of legality in efficient manner
           - Enable communities to solve numerous, serious problems that would otherwise be too costly/risky to resolve